SumiSastri/dev-blogs/docs/computer-code/part7-the-concept-of-hydration.md

 All the JavaScript bundles of files are then transpiled into to JavaScript that browser engines can read and parse.

-These transpiled files are fed into a script tag into the root HTML (hyper-text-markup-language file or the `.html` file).
+These transpiled files are fed into a script tag into the root  HTML (Hyper Text Markup Language) file or the `.html` file).

 Wepack can be used in conjunction with babel to transpile code, or any other transpiler..